DLynch777/MS-AZURE/README.md

 </p>

 <h1>MS AZURE</h1>
 The following below highlights the skills and abilities that I possess within Microsoft Azure.
-It showcases skills in creating resource groups, storage accounts, MV's, and more.<br />
+It showcases skills in creating resource groups, storage accounts, VM's, and more.<br />

 <h2>Environments and Technologies Used</h2>